chakflying/learning-diary/_posts/2020-05-21-importing-things-in-js.md

 ### Webpack

 Then one day, Webpack comes along and takes the abstraction up another level.
 It works by walking through your files, parsing all the `require('')` tags, building a dependency tree, and then compiling them down to one (or more) file.
 But what happens when you have typescript, coffeescript and other non-compatible files that needs to be imported?
 Webpack then has loaders to handle transpiling these back to javascript, and also allow things like `babel-loader` to add compatibility to new language features.
 Furthermore, you can add plugins to Webpack, which modifies the operation of Webpack itself, such as `webpack-visualizer` outputting statistics about the output size and composition.
-It basicaly solves the entire process of from development to deployment, and hence became so successful today.
+It basically solves the entire process of from development to deployment, and hence became so successful today.